 There are consortia of higher education institutions that serve child care providers in all ninety-five Tennessee counties.
 TECTA is supported by the Tennessee Department of Human Services.
-Management, training, and technical assistance are provided by Tennessee State University Center of Excellence for Learning Sciences.
-The TECTA State Management Office is located in Holland Hall on the main campus of Tennessee State University in Nashville, Tennessee.
+Management, training and technical assistance are provided by Tennessee State University Center of Excellence for Learning Sciences.
+The TECTA State Management Office is located in Suite 1B of the Research and Sponsored Programs Building on the main campus of Tennessee State University in Nashville, Tennessee.